This cake has been on my want-to-make list for such a loooong time.

 - Gently but thoroughly fold in the whipped egg whites

-- Transfer mixture to prepared pans and bake for about 30 minutes until cooked through; if using one pan instead of 2 adjust time accordingly.
+- Transfer mixture to prepared pans and bake for about 20 to 30 minutes until cooked through; if using one pan instead of 2 adjust time accordingly. (using 3 pans, I only needed 20 minutes)

-- Remove from oven, cool, invert to wire rack.
+- Remove from oven, cool, and then run knife carefully around rim to loosen and invert to wire rack.
 After fully cooled, wrap and refrigerate or freeze.
-When ready to use, slice each cake carefully into 2 layers (will only need 3 of the 4 layers)
+When ready to use, slice each cake carefully into 2 layers (will only need 3 of the 4 layers) (NOTE: see update below)

 - Remove frosting from the refrigerator and allow to come to room temperature to facilitate spreading.